Kaceykaso/hot_or_not_tub/README.md

 Need to warn people of a disappointing not tub you just found? _Let us be your soapbox!_

-This site is built with React, Gatsby, and internet magic (NPM, Node, Github, TravisCI, etc).
+This site is built with React, Gatsby, and internet magic (Node, Gatsby, Yarn).